Growing autoflowering marijuana seeds are the easiest types of seeds you can grow. This is why they are often

 - Any coir not used can be stored in a dry place and retain its properties for many years.

 - Coir can be salty.
-Growers should try to find coir labeled ‘low salt.’
+Growers should try to find coir labelled ‘low salt.’

 - Nitrogen may need to be decreased and potassium increased when fertilizing.

 There is a lot to know about growing marijuana.
 Autoflowering marijuana seeds take some elements out of the equation.
 Because they do not rely on light cycles, they are perfect for beginners but experienced growers will also reap many benefits.
 The small size of plants coming from autoflowering marijuana seeds makes them perfect for any type of grow, and they are suitable for any grow medium.